danny-kn/web_apps/readme.md

 ```

 ![About Page](site_redesign/img/img_02.png)
-*About page with detailed faculty information*
+*About page with detailed faculty information*.

 ![Faculty Directory](site_redesign/img/img_03.png)
-*Faculty and research directory page*
+*Faculty and research directory page*.

 ### 3. **The Game of Set** (`the_game_of_set/`)
 A Ruby command-line implementation of the classic Set card game with object-oriented design.

-**Technologies**: Ruby, Object-Oriented Programming
+**Technologies**: Ruby, Object-Oriented Programming.
 **Features**:
 - Complete Set card game logic.
 - Card class with shape, color, fill, and count attributes.